 2002: A group of businessmen representing the Tri-Cities area of Washington state purchase the original Silver Beach Carousel from Stevens.
 The Silver Beach Carousel Society repurposes its mission to create a new Silver Beach Carousel with replicas of six of the original horse figures, 20 new horse figures, 22 new menagerie figures, plus a sea serpent chariot and a peacock chariot.

 2003: The Silver Beach Carousel Society begins the monumental task of raising funds to create a new, million-dollar Silver Beach Carousel and Carousel House in St. Joseph, Michigan.
-It will be installed yards from where the original one once entertained countless children and adults.
+They will install the Carousel yards from where the original one once entertained countless children and adults.

 2012: Sept.
 19-23, the National Carousel Association Convention (NCA) comes to St. Joseph for the first time.
-More than 150 carousel owners, operators and volunteers from across the United States and from Canada participated in the “Up & Down the Coasts Midwest Tour and Technical Workshop.”
+Over 150 carousel owners, operators and volunteers from across the United States and from Canada participate in the “Up & Down the Coasts Midwest Tour and Technical Workshop.”

 2013: Carousel figure collector Al Schoenbach, sells two of the original Carousel’s Carmel-carved horse figures to the Silver Beach Carousel Society.
-Both are displayed as part of the Silver Beach Amusement Park Museum in the Carousel House.
+Both are now on display as part of the Silver Beach Amusement Park Museum in the Carousel House.
 Each is available for sponsorship.

-2017: July 28, 11-year-old Ayana Harris is the Carousel’s 1,000,000th rider!
+2017: On July 28, 11-year-old Ayana Harris is the Carousel’s 1,000,000th rider!
 She chooses to ride “Sparty,” the Michigan State University-themed horse.
 She receives a prize package plus the opportunity to announce the next ride and ring the bell.
-This sends the Carousel in motion to begin reaching its future 2,000,000th-rider mark!
+This sends the Carousel in motion to reach its future 2,000,000th-rider mark!